 La Valeur is quite primitive.
 It's one of those wrinkly old-school RPGs that make you use a menu command just to talk to people, and its visuals are, to be generous, antiquated.

-But after a tedious first couple of hours (your character starts off very weak), it actually becomes a fairly fast-paced game.
+But after a tedious first couple of hours (your character starts off very weak), it actually becomes a fairly fast-paced and enjoyable game.
 There are no load times for battles, and you'll be able to take out entire parties of monsters with single swipes if you make sure to level up and buy new equipment regularly.

-LV takes after Ys, which one can tell from certain scenes in the opening and closing sequences, the in-game look of the main character, and the poor man's Dalles who transforms the hero into a monster.
+The title takes after Ys, which one can tell from certain scenes in the opening and closing sequences, the in-game look of the main character, and the poor man's Dalles who transforms the hero into a monster.

 La Valeur is not great, but it's not Astralius either.
 There are lots of other cheap PCE RPGs you should play before this one, but if you experience stuff like Neo Metal Fantasy and the Tengai Makyou games and you still want more, this is a decent, inexpensive option.